Imanbek-Mashrapov/Imanbek-Mashrapov/README.md

 - 🌱 I’m currently learning Python, SQL, Power BI and other DS skills
 - 💞️ I’m looking to collaborate on any easy ML or DS projects
 - 📫 How to reach me, you can text me by gmail: imanbek.mashrapov@gmail.com
-- ⚡ Fun fact: Believe or not, I am really lazy person

 <!---
 Imanbek-Mashrapov/Imanbek-Mashrapov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.